-Research shows that individuals who consume a lactose-free diet are at a greater risk of inadequate calcium and vitamin D intake compared to individuals who can tolerate lactose.\ Calcium and vitamin D are important for building and maintaining strong bones and teeth.
-If you have lactose intolerance, you can still get enough calcium and vitamin D in the diet through lactose-free milk as well as fortified milk alternatives such as soy and almond beverages.
-Calcium and vitamin D are not added to all milk alternatives, so be sure to read the label to check that the products you are choosing have been "fortified with calcium and vitamin D."
+Research shows that individuals who consume a lactose-free diet are at a greater risk of inadequate calcium and vitamin D intake compared to individuals who can tolerate lactose.
+Calcium and vitamin D are important for building and maintaining strong bones and teeth, and reducing the risk of low bone density and stress fractures that often occur in athletes, especially females with menstrual cycle dysfunction.
+If you have lactose intolerance, you can still get enough calcium and vitamin D in the diet through fortified plant-based milk alternatives such as soy, almond, and oat.
+Calcium and vitamin D are not added to all plant-based milk alternatives, so be sure to read the label to check that the products you are choosing have been "fortified with calcium and vitamin D."

-\Koek et al. The T-13910C polymorphism in the lactase phlorizin hydrolase gene is associated with differences in serum calcium levels and calcium intake.
+Koek et al. The T-13910C polymorphism in the lactase phlorizin hydrolase gene is associated with differences in serum calcium levels and calcium intake.
 Journal of Bone and Mineral Research.
 2010;25(9):1980-7.